12 Steps to Financial Wellness – Step 11: Investing

 Next, you’ll need to find an investing style that suits your personality and investing goals.
 Here are your basic choices:

 • Active management–personally managing your investments.
 This can be a great choice for an investor who is confident in their knowledge of the market.
-This is not a choice recommended for new investors.
+This choice is not recommended for new investors.

 • Broker/financial advisor–allowing an outsider to manage your investments and make decisions regarding your portfolio.
 There are several kinds of brokers you can choose from: full-service brokers, discount brokers, or a financial advisor.
 It is best to do your research to see which one best suits your needs and wants.